INL/BlackLab/core/new-interfaces/README.md

 MISC
+- Maybe SearchResult should know its Search (pass in QueryInfo..?)
 - base interface DocStore for ForwardIndex, ContentStore..? access FI/CS using FIDoc / CSDoc (FIDoc already exists, but not used much) ?
 - TermsSensitivity to access Terms with specific sensitivity?